TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dBH9e26Z2OY?si=Q033aMItKdWRe3Hb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This milestone was to check all my wiring and soldering with a simple piece of code.
-I needed to be able to get and give signals to the switches.
-The most suprising part about this milestone was that it worked only on the second try.
-I was expecting there to be so more mistakes and loose connnections.
-I overcame the challenge of some loose wires when going through the first iteration.
-I need to be able to complete the display and encoder properly and that will be my next milestone.
+This milestone was crucial for verifying all my wiring and soldering using a simple piece of code.
+The goal was to successfully send and receive signals to the switches.
+To my surprise, it all worked on just the second attempt.
+I had anticipated encountering more errors and loose connections.
+During the first iteration, I faced challenges with some loose wires, but I managed to overcome them.
+Moving forward, my next milestone is to complete the display and encoder properly.
+My code was to set each led to low and to see if they could get brighter and dimmer.

 # First Milestone